Idered/idered.github.com/_posts/2013-02-27-grouped-logging.md

 title: Grouped logging
 categories:
 - Web Development
+tags:
+- javascript
-tag: javascript, workflow
+- workflow
 meta:
 ---

 Lets say that we have some `console.log` in our code, some of them are related to contact form other are related to user actions.
 We can split those logs into 2 sections: `contact-form` and `user-actions`.
-When we open our website, console displays all of those messages at once but we only want to debug user actions so what do we do? - remove console.log in contact form section? nope, there's better option - grouped logging. {{more}}
+When we open our website, console displays all of those messages at once but we only want to debug user actions so what do we do? - remove console.log in contact form section? nope, there's better option - grouped logging.

 At first lets write down all section names and create a var that will hold only those we want to debug: